Build bigger, stronger and more impressive arms with perfect biceps curls

 Your arms will look bigger if you do an equal amount of direct biceps and triceps (the muscles on the back of your arms) work.
 They will also appear bigger if you are leaner because lower body fat levels will help to give your muscles a more defined look.
 That’s why you’ll need to do big compound exercises and high intensity work to complement your direct arms training.
 You shouldn’t just do endless biceps exercises, basically.
 But when you do train your arms, you really want to make it count.
 Here’s how you can get the most out of the classic biceps move.

-Anatomy of the perfect biceps curl
+How to perform the perfect biceps curl

 Step 1: Initiate the movement by drawing your elbow back